Freedom of Expression and Communication Ethics

 b. was likely to be offensive

-c. was not about newsworthy issue (not public record)
+c. was not about newsworthy issues (not public record)

-2. false light publication of material that distorts the real story (cropped photo)
+2. false light publication of material that distorts the real story (e.g. the cropped photo of B. Clinton)

 a. fictionalization

-3. appropriation using a likeness, name, without permission - esp. for profit
+3. appropriation using a likeness or name, without permission - esp. for profit

-1. "Press" may in general observe and record and photograph that which occurs in public places.
+1. The "press" may, in general, observe, record and photograph that which occurs in public places.

-2, The press has no special rights to violate ordinary laws such as trespass, theft
+2, The press has no special rights to violate ordinary laws such as trespass, theft, etc.

 3. Police can't "legalize" invasions of privacy by bring media with them.